-Yes, we will gladly administer non injection medications to your dog while they are in our care for just $1 per administration.
+Yes, we will gladly administer non injection medications to your dog while they are in our care.
 All medications must be in the original prescription container so that we will have detailed information about the medication, and you must sign a consent form giving us permission to administer the medication.
-We can put medications inside meals or inside of a half peanut butter sandwich.
+We can put medications inside meals or inside of a flavored pill pocket.

 Why is my dog so tired after staying at Fluffy's?